AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 Once they’re up, open the Jupyter Notebook interface by visiting `http://localhost:8888`.
 Create a new Python notebook and copy the contents of `bootstrap.py` from the repository into a cell.
 Running this script will bootstrap Polaris by:

-- Creating two catalogs—`lakehouse` and `warehouse`—that point to MinIO buckets.
+- Creating two catalogs: `lakehouse` and `warehouse`, that point to MinIO buckets.

 - Defining a principal with access credentials.